10 New Christmas Songs by Contemporary Christian Music Artists

-“The Earth Stood Still” appears on the band's 2010 Christmas album Advent Christmas EP: Volume 2.
-It describes the nativity story as one that altered history:
+"The Earth Stood Still" describes the nativity of Jesus as a story that altered history:

 6. How Many Kings

-"How Many Kings” is a new Christmas song by Downhere, a rock band from Canada.
-The title song for their 2009 Christmas album also appears on Bethlehem Skyline, a 2010 compilation.
+"How Many Kings” is a song by Downhere, a Christian rock band from Canada.
+It is the title track for the 2010 album How Many Kings: Songs for Christmas.

-This honest, moving song is likely to become a Christmas classic that Christians can truly embrace.
-It marvels at the awesome significance of the Christmas story: that God became man, and He did it for us:
+"How Many Kings" is my favorite new Christmas song, and I think it will be a classic.
+It marvels at the awesome significance of the Christmas story -- that God became man, and He died for us:

-Jill Phillips performs "Labor of Love" on the Peterson album, and in the video below.
-The song is a tribute to Mary, whom God chose as the mother of Jesus:
+Jill Phillips performs "Labor of Love" on the album and in the video below.
+The song is a tribute to Mary, the woman whom God chose for the mother of Jesus:

 9. Where's the Line to See Jesus?

-“Where’s the Line to See Jesus?” is a single by Becky Kelley, a resident of St. Louis, Missouri.
+“Where’s the Line to See Jesus?” is a song by Becky Kelley, a Christian singer from Missouri.
 Her four-year-old nephew inspired the song.

-Having learned that Christmas is when we celebrate the birth of Jesus, the boy was curious to see kids line up to visit Santa Claus at the mall.
-He asked his mom, “where’s the line to see Jesus?” and a Christmas song was born.
+After learning that Christmas is when we celebrate the birth of Jesus, the boy was surprised to see kids lining up at the mall to see Santa Claus.
+"Where’s the line to see Jesus?” he asked, and a Christmas song was born.

-Kelley's music video went viral on YouTube in 2010, with more than half a million hits in less than two weeks.
-The song continues to grow in popularity, as Christians reflect on the true meaning of Christmas.
+Kelley's music video went viral in 2010, with more than half a million hits in less than two weeks.
+Almost 4.5 million people have viewed the video to date, and its popularity continues to grow as people reflect on the true meaning of Christmas.

 10. Winter Snow

-"Winter Snow” is a song by Chris Tomlin, an award-winning musician from Texas.
-The song appears on his 2009 album Glory in the Highest: Christmas Songs of Worship.
+"Winter Snow” is a song by Chris Tomlin, a contemporary Christian singer and songwriter from Texas.
+It is Track 11 on the 2009 album Glory in the Highest: Christmas Songs of Worship.